Commercial Insurance Guides & Analysis

 New-authority trucking insurance explained: why first-year premiums carry a 25–50% surcharge, the BMC-91/BMC-91X filing sequence, which carriers actually write new MC numbers, and how to size the program before FMCSA grants authority.

-→ Commercial TruckingAuto-Hauler Insurance: Cargo Limits, Stated-Value Physical Damage, and the Chargeback Trap That Sinks Car-Carrier Operators
+→ truckingAuto-Hauler Insurance: Cargo Limits, Stated-Value Physical Damage, and the Chargeback Trap That Sinks Car-Carrier Operators

 Auto-hauler insurance explained: cargo limits sized to per-load vehicle value, stated-value physical damage on the rig, contract chargebacks from OEMs and auctions, and which carriers actually write car-carrier business.

-→ Hotels / HospitalityHotel Insurance Market Guide: Carrier Appetite, Underwriting Red Lines & How Coverage Gets Placed
+→ hotelsHotel Insurance Market Guide: Carrier Appetite, Underwriting Red Lines & How Coverage Gets Placed

 Where hotel insurance actually gets placed — admitted hospitality carriers, specialty hotel programs, and E&S — plus the eight underwriting red lines that kill an account.

-→ Commercial TruckingOwner-Operator Insurance: NTL/Bobtail Coverage, Motor Carrier Policy Scope, and Going to Your Own FMCSA Authority
+→ truckingOwner-Operator Insurance: NTL/Bobtail Coverage, Motor Carrier Policy Scope, and Going to Your Own FMCSA Authority

 Owner-operator insurance explained: non-trucking liability (NTL), bobtail, and occupational accident while leased on; the full $750K–$5M liability program when you get your own FMCSA authority.